Published 13:21 IST, August 29th 2023

 Advertisement

-While initiating his arguments, Mehta provided a brief outline of his submissions before bench.
-He said his arguments will majorly focus on three points — Article 370’s interpretation, J&K Reorganisation Act, 2019, and parameters of powers of legislature during President’s Rule (Article 356).
+While initiating his arguments, Mehta provided a brief outline of his submissions before the bench.
+He said his arguments will majorly focus on three points — Article 370’s interpretation, J&K Reorganisation Act, 2019, and the parameters of powers of legislature during President’s Rule (Article 356).

-petitions contesting removal of Jammu and Kashmir's special status are being heard by a Constitution Bench consisting of Chief Justice of India DY Chandrachud, and Justices SK Kaul, Sanjiv Khanna, BR Gavai, and Surya Kant.
+The petitions contesting the removal of Jammu and Kashmir's special status are being heard by a Constitution Bench consisting of Chief Justice of India DY Chandrachud, and Justices SK Kaul, Sanjiv Khanna, BR Gavai, and Surya Kant.

 Advertisement